dribnet/purvs/README.md

 ## MDDN 242 2021 Assignment 2

-### Sat 27 Mar
+### Mon 29 Mar

-I have finished the letters of my font manually.
-I will use the editor to complete the numbers of the font
+I have refactored some of my code so that I don't require the "linePoints" variable.